Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 ## BLAST

 We will be using BLAST (Basic Local Alignment Search Tool) which is an algorithm to find regions of similarity between biological sequences.
-BLAST is a very popular program in bioinformatics so you may be familiar with the online BLAST server NCBI runs.
+BLAST is a very popular program in bioinformatics so you may be familiar with the online BLAST server run by NCBI.

 We will be using the online server, available at [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi).

 <img src="{{ page.root }}/fig/04_03_blast.png" alt="a screenshot of the blast website" />

-Once you have navigated to the page you should select the button that says "Nucleotide BLAST".
+Select the button that says "Nucleotide BLAST".

 <img src="{{ page.root }}/fig/04_03_blast2.png" alt="a screenshot of the submission page" />

-Once on this [website](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) you should select the rRNA/ITS database under the "Choose Search Set" and then you can paste in the 16S sequence in the box titled "Enter accession number(s), gi(s), or FASTA sequence(s)"
+Under "Choose Search Set" set the database to "rRNA/ITS database".
+Then, you paste the 16S sequence into the box at the toptitled "Enter accession number(s), gi(s), or FASTA sequence(s)"

 Your screen should look something like the below:

 <img src="{{ page.root }}/fig/04_03_blast3.png" alt="a screenshot of the query sequence and 16S/ITS rRNA selected" />

-Once you have added in your sequence and selected the rRNA/ITS database you can click the blue BLAST button.
+Now, click the blue BLAST button!

-This will then send your job off to the queue, how long it takes from here will depend how busy the NCBI server is - usually it will only take a couple of minutes as the sequence length and the size of the database we're using is small.
-You should make sure you leave the tab open as this will be where your results arrive.
+Your job will then be added to a queue of other jobs until there is space for it to run.
+Usually this is only a couple of minutes, especially as the sequence length and database size we are using are small.
+Make sure you leave the tab open while you wait so you can see your results when they arrive.

-Once your job has finished you should see an output like below.
+Your ouput should look like this:

 <img src="{{ page.root }}/fig/04_03_blast4.png" alt="Output of a BLAST search" />

-From here you can explore what sequences have been aligned to your 16S sequence, in the "Descriptions", "Graphic Summary", "Alignments" and "Taxonomy" tabs.
-You can also browse the "Distance tree of results" to see where your 16S sequence lies in relation to the others.
+From here you can explore the sequences that were aligned to your 16S sequence using the "Descriptions", "Graphic Summary", "Alignments" and "Taxonomy" tabs.
+You can also browse the "Distance tree of results" to see where your 16S sequence lies in relation to other species.

 {% include links.md %}